actions/importer-issue-ops/.github/ISSUE_TEMPLATE/travis_ci.md

 Provide the following required inputs:

-Organization:
-_The Travis CI organization to migrate pipelines from._
+Organization: _Replace this text  with the Travis CI organization to migrate pipelines from._

 ## Available commands